The suspension of a 4-manifold and its applications: Applications

 Consider the homotopy cofibration sequence \(\namedddright{S^{3}}{f}{M_{3}}{}{M}{q}{S^{4}}\) where $M_{3}$ is the $3$-skeleton of $M$ and $f$ is the attaching map for the top cell.
 This induces a homotopy fibration \(\nameddright{\map^{\ast}(S^{4},BG)}{}{\map^{\ast}(M,BG)}{}{\map^{\ast}(M_{3},BG)}\).
 Since $\map^{\ast}(M_{3},BG)$ has one component, restricting to the $k^{th}$ component of $\map^{\ast}(M,BG)$ we obtain a homotopy fibration \(\nameddright{\map^{\ast}_{k}(S^{4},BG)}{}{\map^{\ast}_{k}(M,BG)}{}{\map^{\ast}(M_{3},BG)}\).
 Notice that the connecting map for this homotopy cofibration is $\Sigma f$, which is null homotopic by Theorem~\ref{suspM} since it is assumed that $M$ is Spin.

 From the left square in~(\ref{natdgrm}) we therefore obtain a homotopy fibration diagram

-that defines the maps $a$ and $b$.
+where $a$ and $b$ are induced maps.
 Since $(\Sigma f)^{\ast}$ is null homotopic, $b$ has a right homotopy inverse.
 The homotopy commutativity of the top right square then implies that $a$ has a right homotopy inverse.
 Therefore, using the multiplication on $\G_{k}(M)$ we obtain a homotopy equivalence

 As $M$ is Spin, the homotopy decomposition of $\Sigma M$ in Theorem~\ref{suspM} implies that

 Substituting this into $\map^{\ast}(\Sigma M_{3},BG)$ then gives the homotopy equivalence asserted in the statement of the Proposition. \end{proof}